melshiD/call-me-back/README.md

 As far as the current state of the app... we're in "hands-off" mode, the included PUNCHLIST doesn't even scratch the surface of what can and should be done with this app, and the running list of features and possible use-cases keeps getting longer.
 I don't want to say "giddy" to describe how I feel about getting back to work on this app, but it's something close to giddy.

 Thanks for taking the time to consider and review my app for the 2025 AI Champion Ship Hackathon!
 And another thanks for providing the means and the motivation for such a broad, fun and commercially viable build.
-I'm looking forward to seeing everyone else's submission and to getting back to CallbackApp.AI once we've all had a good rest.
+I'm looking forward to seeing everyone's submissions and to getting back to CallbackApp.AI once we've all had a good rest.

 ### Access and Judge Coupon